ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/instax-mini-8-camera-giveaway.markdown

 section1-content: "<p>A built-in flash that provides additional illumination for exposures\
   \ when working in low-light conditions and automatic exposure control helps to ensure\
   \ consistently accurate exposures in a variety of lighting conditions…</p>\r\n<p>…\
-  \ An optical viewfinder with integrated target spot is available for image composition\
+  An optical viewfinder with integrated target spot is available for image composition\
   \ and an exposure counter is incorporated into the design to visually display the\
-  \ number of exposures remaining in the film pack.</p>\r\n<p>This instax mini 8 camera\
+  \ number of exposures remaining in the film pack.</p>\r\n<p>This Instax Mini 8 camera\
   \ has it all!</p>"
 section2-content: "<p>Simply twist the dial to the appropriate exposure level, peer\
   \ through the viewfinder and take your shot!</p>\r\n<p>This amazing camera is a\